How to Optimise Your Facebook Page for Google

 Your Facebook business page can rank in Google for brand searches.
 Optimise it by: using your business name naturally (don't keyword-stuff), completing the About section with keywords and NAP data, posting keyword-optimised content, getting backlinks to your Facebook page, and posting regularly.
 Well-optimised Facebook pages strengthen your overall entity presence for both traditional and AI search.

-Why Facebook SEO Matters
+Why Facebook SEO Matters for Melbourne Businesses

 5 Steps to Optimise Your Facebook Page for Search

-Optimise Your Page Name
+1. Optimise Your Page Name

-Complete Your About Section
+2. Complete Every Section of Your About Page

-Keyword-Optimise Your Posts
+3. Keyword-Optimise Your Posts

-Build Page Authority
+5. Build Page Authority Through Engagement

 NAP Consistency Is Critical

-Get Social SEO Audit
+Get Your Local SEO Audit →

 Frequently Asked Questions